Thairo Estrada Preview, Player Props: Giants vs. Phillies

 Phillies Pitching Rankings

-- The Phillies have a 4.00 team ERA that ranks 10th across all league pitching staffs.
+- The Phillies have a 3.98 team ERA that ranks ninth across all league pitching staffs.

-- Phillies pitchers combine to give up 141 total home runs at a rate of 1.1 per game (to rank 13th in the league).

-- In his most recent appearance on Saturday, Aug.
-12, the righty tossed five innings against the Minnesota Twins, allowing three earned runs while surrendering three hits.
+- In his most recent appearance on Friday, the right-hander went 3 1/3 innings against the Washington Nationals, allowing six earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.